 before() hook, that will open up your page before all of your tests:

 Bear in mind that Cypress clears out the state of browser in between tests.
-So if you e.g. do a login in
+Coming with version 12, it even visits an empty page so that there’s a firm test isolation.
+There are ways to configure this behavior.

-test #2 might be dependent on the result of
+test #2should be independent on the result of

 test #1.
-If the first test would fail, the second one might start in a different place in our app and create a domino effect for all the tests in that spec.
+If this is not the case, you will create a domino effect for all the tests in that spec.
 It is a good practice to isolate your tests in such a way that tests don’t affect each other.
 For this, you might find

 Similarly to previous hooks, there’s a way to do an action before after your tests finish.
 It’s commonly used for doing a cleanup after your test is finish, which might look something like this:

 This follows some good principles, as you clearly have a goal of cleaning up the data your tests generate.
 There are some reasons though, why you might want to reconsider using

 afterEach() and use